carlosmramirez/electric-vehicle-rate-calculator/README.md

 To test this app, visit the following link: http://ev-calculator-by-carlos.surge.sh/

-# Carlos' ZappyRide EV Calculator - Engineering Perspective
+# Carlos' EV Calculator - Engineering Perspective
 I decided to break the architecture down into components, pages, util, and api.

 ## Components